openstack/magnum/doc/source/user/index.rst

   Controller is configured.
 For more details about octavia-ingress-controller please refer to `cloud-provider-openstack document
   <https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/octavia-ingress-controller/using-octavia-ingress-controller.md>`_
-  To use 'nginx' ingress controller, tiller_enabled must be true when using helm_client_tag<v3.0.0.

 _`ingress_controller_role`
   This label defines the role nodes should have to run an instance of the